 Tightening jitters, inflationary pressures weigh on European stocks

-Feb 3 (Reuters) - European stocks slipped on Thursday, as investors fretted about possible interest rate hikes and monetary policy tightening ahead of key central bank decisions later in the day amid broadening inflationary pressures.
+Feb 3 (Reuters) - European stocks slipped on Thursday as investors fretted about possible interest rate hikes and monetary policy tightening, amid broadening inflationary pressures, ahead of central bank decisions later in the day.

-The pan-European STOXX 600 .STOXX fell 0.3%, with defensive sectors including industrials .SXNP and healthcare .SXDP, as well as technology .SX8P, leading the decline.
+The pan-European STOXX 600 .STOXX fell 0.5% with tech stocks .SX8P, as well as defensive sectors including industrials .SXNP and healthcare .SXDP, leading the decline.

-Euro zone inflation rose to a record high last month, accelerating to 5.1% in January from 5% in December, more than twice the ECB's 2% target, data showed on Wednesday.

-Europe's central bank is likely to stand pat on policy but may have to acknowledge that inflation could stay high for longer, which may be taken as a hint at a faster exit from stimulus.
+The European Central Bank (ECB) is likely to stand pat on policy but may have to acknowledge that inflation could stay high for longer, which may be taken as a hint at a faster exit from stimulus.

+"I do not expect (Christine) Lagarde to materially change the narrative today, but she may come under some pressure to justify the ECB's stance... particularly given that both the BoE (Bank of England) and the Fed have shifted to a more hawkish position and inflation fears are on the rise," said Stuart Cole, head macro economist at Equiti Capital.

+Euro zone inflation rose to a record high in January, accelerating to 5.1% from 5% in December, more than twice the ECB's 2% target, data showed on Wednesday.

+The STOXX 600 snapped three straight day of gains, but could still end the week about 2% higher, tracking its best week in nearly two months on expectations that ECB policymakers are likely to extend pandemic-era stimulus and maintain that rate changes this year are unlikely, and as strong quarterly earnings offer cause for optimism.

+"With the ECB’s stance increasingly being viewed as unrealistic, if Lagarde gets this wrong, we could see the market attempting to call her bluff afterwards and take euro-zone yields higher," Cole said.

-Publicis Groupe PUBP.PA, the world's third-biggest advertising agency, added 1.4% to top France's blue-chip .FCHI index after forecasting organic sales growth of 4% to 5% this year, and as its 2021 earnings exceeded pre-pandemic levels to reach new records.
+Publicis Groupe PUBP.PA, the world's third-biggest advertising agency, added 2.8% to top France's blue-chip index .FCHI after forecasting organic sales growth of 4% to 5% this year, and as its 2021 earnings exceeded pre-pandemic levels to reach new records.

-Wind turbine maker Siemens Gamesa SGREN.MC dropped 0.5% after confirming a gloomy outlook for a potentially negative full-year profit margin, hours after naming a new chief executive to try to revive its fortunes.

-Sweden's Skanska SKAb.ST climbed 5.0% after it posted quarterly profit above market expectations, and said market activity in construction had picked up gradually during the year.
+Sweden's Skanska SKAb.ST firmed 6.1% after it posted quarterly profit above market expectations, and said market activity in construction had picked up gradually during the year.

 (Reporting by Anisha Sircar in Bengaluru; Editing by Subhranshu Sahu)